Competing orders in the honeycomb lattice $t$-$J$ model: Summary and Conclusion

-\emph{Summary and Conclusion --- } We have investigated the ground-state properties of the $t$-$J$ model on the honeycomb lattice with $t/J=3.0$ using the fermionic tensor network approach.
+We have investigated the ground-state properties of the $t$-$J$ model on the honeycomb lattice with $t/J=3.0$ using the fermionic tensor network approach.
 We observe three nearly degenerate uniform states with different pairing symmetries ($d+id$-wave, $d_{xy}$-wave, and $d_{x^2-y^2}$-wave) at small hole doping, and stripe states with lower energy than uniform states at $\delta > 0.05$.
 For these stripe states, the stripe period decreases with increasing hole doping, and the period of charge density wave is half of the spin density wave.
 Furthermore, the superconductivity of stripe states is described as a local $d_{x^2-y^2}$ pairing symmetry.
 For various stripe states, the SC order reaches a maximum at $\rho_l \approx 0.75$, but the SC order is weakened as the stripe period increases.
 Compared to the amplitude of uniform states, the SC order is also suppressed by the stripe order.

-Similar to the results in the square Hubbard model \cite{PhysRevB.84.041108, PhysRevLett.113.046402, Zheng1155, PhysRevB.97.045138, PhysRevB.98.205132}, the competing order nature between uniform superconductivity and non-uniform half-filled stripe states might play a significant role in the emergence of superconductivity in the strong coupling region.
+Similar to the results in the square Hubbard model \cite{PhysRevB.84.041108, PhysRevLett.113.046402, Zheng1155, PhysRevB.97.045138, PhysRevB.98.205132}, the competing order nature between uniform superconductivity and nonuniform half-filled stripe states might play a significant role in the emergence of superconductivity in the strong coupling region.
 It would be of great importance to understand what kind of uniform states could be stabilized at low doping on the square lattice, and previous studies suggest a uniform $d$-wave state.

-Experimentally, long-range antiferromagnetic order has been found in many real materials with a honeycomb structure, such as A$_2$IrO$_3$ (A $=$ Na, Li) \cite{PhysRevB.82.064412,PhysRevLett.108.127204,PhysRevLett.108.127203}, $\alpha$-RuCl$_3$ \cite{PhysRevB.90.041112}, and InCu$_{2/3}$V$_{1/3}$O$_3$ \cite{KATAEV2005310}.
-In addition, superconducting states have been observed in SrPtAs with $T_c \sim 2.4 K$ \cite{doi:10.1143/JPSJ.80.055002} and FePSe$_3$, an iron-based material with a honeycomb lattice initiated by pressure-driven spin-crossover with a starting $T_c \sim 2.5K$ at $9.0$ GPa and maximum $T_c \sim 5.5K$ around 30 GPa \cite{Wang2018}.
-The discovery of similarities between the honeycomb and the square $t$-$J$ model could pave the way for further research on superconductivity in honeycomb materials, which could help elucidate the underlying mechanism of high-$T_c$ cuprates.
+The discovery of similarities between the honeycomb and the square $t$-$J$ model could pave the way for further research on superconductivity in honeycomb materials, which could help elucidate the underlying mechanism of high-$T_c$ SCs.